AdobeDocs/campaign-standard-learn.en/help/administrating/control-panel/managing-ssl-certificates.md

 # Managing SSL certificates

+The Control Panel lets you manage the subdomains that you delegated to Adobe Campaign.
+You can view your subdomains, as well as request renewal of their certificates.

 ## Accessing [!UICONTROL Control Panel] [!UICONTROL Subdomain Management]

 To access the [!UICONTROL Subdomain Management] in [!UICONTROL Control Panel], go to: